finnianr/Eiffel-Loop/doc/Contents.md

 (Last compiled November 2022)

 A simple XML database based on VTD-XML xpath and XML parsing library.
 Supports transactions and encryption.
-Any list conforming to [LIST [EL_STORABLE_XML_ELEMENT]](https://www.eiffel.org/files/doc/static/trunk/libraries/base/list_chart.html) can be turned into a database.
+Any list conforming to [LIST](https://www.eiffel.org/files/doc/static/trunk/libraries/base/list_chart.html) can be turned into a database.
 This library has now been superceded by [Eco-DB.ecf](https://github.com/finnianr/eiffel-loop/tree/master/library/Eco-DB.pecf) which is faster, more powerful and uses a binary format.

 ## XML Document Node-scanning and Object Building